 From Diversifying Economic Quality: A Wiki for Instructors and Departments

-Inquiry-based learning is an educational approach in which educators enable students to create knowledge, teaching them to become problem solvers and critical thinkers.
+Inquiry-based learning is an educational approach in which educators enable students to construct their understanding, teaching them to become problem solvers and critical thinkers.
 In contrast to a classic 'chalk and talk' presentation in which an instructor delivers information to students, students learn how to gather, analyze, and evaluate information themselves.